TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 ## Task definition

-In terms of input and output, the ToT known-item identification task is relatively straightforward—given an input TOT request, output a ranked list of items.
+In terms of input and output, the ToT known-item identification task is relatively straightforward—given an input ToT request, output a ranked list of items.
 In previous years, our focus was on specific domains like movies, landmarks, and celebrities.
 This year, the retrieval task will be open domain.
 So, each item can be any entity and must be identified by its Wikipedia page id and the correct item should be ranked as high as possible.